 GAPPRFT is the government agency responsible for regulating publication activities in the PRC.
-On June 27, 2002, MIIT and GAPPRFT jointly promulgated the Tentative Administration Measures on Internet Publication, or the Internet Publication Measures, which took effect on August 1, 2002.
-The Internet Publication Measures require internet publication License, from GAPPRFT to conduct internet publication activities.
+On June 27, 2002, MIIT and GAPPRFT jointly promulgated the Tentative Administration

+Measures on Internet Publication, or the Internet Publication Measures, which took effect on August 1, 2002.
+The Internet Publication Measures require internet publishers to secure approval, or the Internet Publication License, from GAPPRFT to conduct internet publication activities.
 The term "internet publication" is defined as an act of online dissemination where internet information service providers select, edit and process works created by themselves or others (including content from books, newspapers, periodicals, audio and video products, electronic publications, and other sources that have already been formally published or works that have been made public in other media) which they then post on the internet or transmit to users via the internet for browsing, use or downloading by the public.
 The Internet Publication Measures also provide the detailed qualifications and application procedures for obtaining the Internet Publication License.
-Neither GAPPRFT nor MIIT has specified whether the approval required by the Internet Publication of online audio and video programs.
+Neither GAPPRFT nor MIIT has specified whether the approval required by the Internet Publication Measures is applicable to the dissemination of online audio and video programs.
 However, the Notice of Three Provisions and Internet Games issued jointly by GAPPRFT and other relevant administrations confirmed that the entities operating internet games must obtain the Internet Publication License.
 On February 21, 2008, the GAPPRFT promulgated the Rules for the Administration of Electronic Publication, or the Electronic Publication Rules, which took effect on April 15, 2008.
-Under the Electronic Publication Rules, which took effect on April 15, 2008.
-Under the Electronic Publication codes.
-Pursuant to the Electronic Publication Rules, if a PRC company is contractually authorized to publish foreign electronic publications, if a use obtain the approval of, and register the copyright license contract with, the GAPPRFT.
+Under the Electronic Publication Rules and other regulations issued by the GAPPRFT, online games are classified as a kind of electronic publication, and publishing of online games is required to be conducted by licensed electronic publication Rules, if a PRC company is contractually authorized to publish foreign electronic publications, it must obtain the approval of, and register the copyright license contract with, the GAPPRFT.

-Shenzhen Xunlei holds an Internet Publication License for the publication of internet games and is in the process of applying for expansion of the business scope therein to include the publication of music works and other internet publishing activities, and Xunlei Games is in the process of applying for the internet publication license for its publication of online games.
-See "Risk factors-Risks related to our business-We are developing and expanding the online games market and may not be able to successfully address the challenges we face in that market or successfully implement our current plan by acquiring exclusive rights to operate and sub-license games or obtain the applicable approvals or filing for the operation of online games."
+Shenzhen Xunlei holds an Internet Publication License for the publication of internet games with an expiry date of September 17, 2017 and is in the process of applying for expansion of the business scope therein to include the publication of music works and other internet publishing activities, and Xunlei Games is in the process of applying for the internet publication license for its publication of online games.
+See "Risk factors-We may not be able to successfully address the challenges and risks we face in the online games market, such as a failure to successfully implement our plan to acquire exclusive rights to operate and sub-license games or to obtain all the licenses required to operate online games, which may subject us to penalties from relevant authorities, including the discontinuance of our online game business."